 9. Moody Press

 Moody Press offers copies of Moody Publishers products in the Christian Fiction category ready to get reviewed through the Moody Publishers Blogger Review Program.
 The only requirement to receive free books with this program is that you should be a blogger having an active blog.

 To begin, you should first register with this website & wait for the approval.
 Once approved, select a Moody Publishers product that you are interested in & they will send you the book via USPS Media Mail within 7-10 days.

 10. Net Galley

-Net Galley is an online service for book publishers, reviewers, media, librarians, booksellers, bloggers and educators who can provide feedback and reviews by reading their books.
+Net Galley is an online service for book publishers, reviewers, media, librarians, booksellers, bloggers, and educators that provide feedback and reviews by reading their books.
 The books are provided as a digital copy, which is good as you don’t have to wait to receive books via mail.

-The reviewers have better chances to get accepted if they can write meaningful reviews, linking to their blogs and Goodreads accounts.
+The reviewers have better chances to get accepted if they can write meaningful reviews & link it to their blogs and Goodreads accounts.
 You can click here to register.

 11. New Pages

-New Pages is considered the best alternative to press where they independently organize pages of links to hundreds of magazines, independent publishers and bookstores, literary magazines, newsweeklies, and review sources.
+New Pages is considered the best alternative to press, where they independently organize pages of links to hundreds of magazines, independent publishers and bookstores, literary magazines, newsweeklies, and review sources.

 To become a reviewer, you need to send a flash review of about 100-200 words (300 words max) on the latest literary, magazine, book, or an individual piece of writing.
 They expect short and sweet reviews with substance.

 12. My Reader Rewards Club

 My Reader Rewards Club offers a program where you can get free books in exchange for points.
-These points can be earned in many ways like signing up, referring to friends, writing reviews, taking surveys, etc.
+These points can be earned in many ways, like signing up, referring to friends, writing reviews, taking surveys, etc.